alexwing/kame-hame-ha-vr/README.md

 ## Updates

+- Moon terrain explosion from AnimationCurve
+- Destroy terrain size depends of kame hame ha size and velocity
+- Add sound explosion fixed
 - Improved the Kame Hame Ha script, now it is correctly anchored to the player and works from wherever it is.
 - Explosions and terrain destruction.
 - Now you can fly with your right hand's index finger gesture.
 - Now you can rotate with your left hand's index finger gesture.
 - Kame hame ha proportional velocity from hands impulse.
-- Add destruction terrain size from kame hame ha size
 - Add physics to targets, when destroy timeout return to origin position

 ## Plugins used